 With this Evolver class handling most of the infrastructure, we don't need to repeat most of the boilerplate that we had in both the Truckload and Character classes.
 We can demonstrate that by evolving something else, and supplying only the parts that vary.
-So . . .
+So what now?
+In my spare time, I make . . .